Maethorin/wight-cli/README.rst

 ^^^^^^^^^^

 * url <load-test-target-url> - positional, required
-* --team <team-name> - not required if has a default team set with *wight default-set* command.
+* --team <team-name> - not required if has a default team set with :bash:`wight default-set` command.
 Otherwise is required.
-* --project <project-name> - not required if has a default project set with *wight default-set* command.
+* --project <project-name> - not required if has a default project set with :bash:`wight default-set` command.
 Otherwise is required.

 Schedules a new load test::